asteinarson/knemm/README.md

     max_length: 64
     data_type: varchar
 ```
-In PSQL we never created the columns _first_name_, _second_name_, and `knemm` generates the needed change as a diff (in **internal** format).
+In PSQL we never created the columns _first_name_, _second_name_, and `knemm` detects this, and generates the needed change as a diff (in **internal** format).

 >A **state** can refer to either a `___merge.yaml` stored in a state dir, or a state directly generated from a DB schema (as above), or as the output from a `knemm join` command.

-# States and Databases
+## States and Databases
-It can be noted that a given DB can either lag behind the state, it can be in sync with it, or even ahead of it.
+It can be noted that a given DB can either lag behind the merge state, it can be in sync with it, or even ahead of it.
 None of these are **wrong**.
 They are just states and differences.

 # Branches / modules
 **Branch** and **module** mean the same thing, it is simply the name put there in the claim ID.
 From the apps point of view, **module** is the better name, as what it allows for is to have several concurrent flows of migrations - representing loosely coupled software modules.